femke77/readme-generator/README.md

   ## Description  ✏️

   This code will prompt the user on the usual readme sections and allow them to generate a readme.md for their project with emojis, TOC and proper formatting.
 Mulitple screenshots are supported.
 Screenshots must be located in the /assets/images folder of the project.
-Output for the README.md is chosed using inquirer-select-directory.
+Output for the README.md is chosen using inquirer-select-directory and can be placed anywhere on the user's machine.

   ## Table of Contents 📖